-Winter is coming: Ready to keep biking?
+Winter is coming: How to keep riding.

-In the summer of 2020, millions of people bought new bikes or dusted off and repaired their old bikes to take advantage of a bicycle’s unique appeal for safe social distancing.
+In the summer of COVID, millions of people bought new bikes or dusted off and repaired their old bikes to take advantage of a bicycle’s unique appeal for safe social distancing.
 But now the weather is changing, efficiently sorting bike riders by attitude into three camps…

 Fair-weather riders.
 If you’re this type of rider, biking is what you do when everything else is perfect: temperature, sunlight–maybe even someone to share the ride.
 Outside of that, hang it up.